CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ## Installation

 1. [Install the latest version of SMAPI](https://smapi.io/).
-3. Download this mod and unzip it into Stardew Valley/Mods.
+1. Download this mod and unzip it into Stardew Valley/Mods.
-4. Run the game using SMAPI.
+1. Run the game using SMAPI.

 ## Compatibility

 - Works with Stardew Valley 1.4 or later on Linux/Mac/Windows.
-- Works in both singleplayer and multiplayer.
+- Works in both single player and multiplayer.
 - No known mod conflicts.

 ## Config